Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

 $ heroku create mypod --stack cedar
 $ heroku config:add DB=mysql
 $ heroku labs:enable user_env_compile
+$ heroku labs:enable sigterm-all
 $ heroku addons:add ssl:piggyback
 $ heroku addons:add redistogo:nano
 ```

+Two Heroku Labs experimental features are used here.
+The `user_env_compile` feature makes your Heroku config variables available during slug compilation, which (in Rails 3.1+) makes your database available during asset precompilation.
+The `sigterm-all` sends SIGTERM to all processes in a dyno rather than just the master process, this makes it easier for your Resque background workers to clean up after themselves.

 ### MySQL

+(Update: This may be outdated, recent changes to Diaspora have fixed some of the issues with PostgreSQL.
+Your mileage may vary.)

 You will need a remotely hosted MySQL server.
 It is recommended to use a MySQL server that is hosted on Amazon EC2, since that's where your Heroku app lives.
 Amazon RDS is a good option, and is in use by joindiaspora.com and possibly other pods.
-You can also deploy a MySQL database on [DotCloud](http://www.dotcloud.com) and use it with your Heroku app.
-Be sure to write down the full URL to your database, you'll need it later, it should be in the form of `mysql2://user:password@domain.com/dbname`.
+Heroku also makes several third-party MySQL databases available as add-ons, including ClearDB and Xeround.
+You can also deploy a MySQL database on [DotCloud](http://www.dotcloud.com) and use it with your Heroku app, but this is a slightly more advanced option.
+Whichever you choose, be sure to write down the full URL to your database, you'll need it later, it should be in the form of `mysql2://user:password@domain.com/dbname`.

 Important: Make sure to use `mysql2://` and _not_ `mysql://` or Heroku will not initialize your app's database settings properly.